harperd/machine-learning/notes/6-0-neural-networks.md

 # Neural Networks

 In neural networks, layer 1 is the input layer followed by a number of hidden layers and an output is layer.
+Each layer is comprised of activation functions also called neurons.

 ![Neural Network](../images/neural-network.png)